 A certificate of Organization is equivalent to a Certificate of Incorporation or Articles of Organization in most other states.

-The Pennsylvania LLC needs a Certificate of Organization to become a legal entity recognized by the state and federal governments.
+The LLC needs a Certificate of Organization to become a legal entity recognized by the state and federal governments.

-A certificate is filed with the Pennsylvania Department of State so it can be available for public review as well as being an official record that your LLC exists.
+A certificate is filed with the Department of State so it becomes a public record that your LLC exists.

 The Pennsylvania state filing fee for an LLC Certificate of Organization should cost $125.
 You can file online or by mail.